ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

    path\to\AnsysEM\v231\Win64\ansysedt.exe -grpcsrv 50001   # Windows
    path\to\AnsysEM\v231\Lin64\ansysedt -grpcsrv 50352       # Linux

-The number on which the server is running is the port that AEDT will use to listen and receive any command from PyAEDT.
+The number on which the server is running is the port that AEDT should use to listen and receive any command from PyAEDT.
 This allows to have multiple AEDT sessions running on the same machine and listening on the same port.

 Check that AEDT GRPC API can run
 --------------------------------